 This study and its recommendations are focused on large and small surface combatants.
-Large surface combatants consist of guided missile cruisers (CG) and guided missile destroyers (DDG); small surface combatants (SSC) include LCS, frigates (FFG), Patrol Coastal ships (PC), and mine countermeasure ships (MCM).
+Large surface combatants consist of guided missile cruisers (CG) and guided missile destroyers (DDG); small surface combatants (SSC) include LCSs, FFGs, Patrol Coastal ships (PC), and mine countermeasure ships (MCM).
 Surface combatants have a distinct role in modern naval warfare from that of other surface ships such as amphibious warships and aircraft carriers.
-Surface combatants gain and maintain control of areas at sea to enable the rest of the joint force, including carriers and amphibious ships, to project power.
+Surface combatants conduct sea control operations to enable the rest of the joint force, including carriers and amphibious ships, to project power.
 Sea control consists of anti-air warfare (AAW), anti-submarine warfare (ASW), mine warfare (MIW), surface warfare (SUW), and strike warfare against anti-ship threats.
 Each of these missions has an offensive and defensive aspect.